plokhotnyuk/jsoniter-scala/README.md

 - Throwing of stack-less parsing exceptions by default to greatly reduce impact on performance, while stack traces can be turned on in development for debugging
 - Turning off hex dumping affected by error part of an internal byte buffer to reduce the impact on performance
-- A preferred size of internal buffers when parsing from `InputStream` or serializing to `OutputStream`
+- A preferred size of internal in/out buffers when parsing from `InputStream` or serializing to `OutputStream`
+- A preferred size of char buffers when parsing string values

 For upcoming features and fixes see [Commits](https://github.com/plokhotnyuk/jsoniter-scala/commits/master) and [Issues page](https://github.com/plokhotnyuk/jsoniter-scala/issues).